Rudolf Steiner: Biodynamic agriculture

 In 1924, a group of farmers concerned about the future of agriculture requested Steiner's help.
 Steiner responded with a lecture series on an ecological and sustainable approach to agriculture that increased soil fertility without the use of chemical fertilizers and pesticides.
 Steiner's agricultural ideas promptly spread and were put into practice internationally and biodynamic agriculture is now practiced in Europe, North America, South America, Africa, Asia and Australasia.

-"Steiner's 'biodynamic agriculture' based on 'restoring the quasi-mystical relationship between earth and the cosmos' was widely accepted in the Third Reich (28)."
+"Steiner's 'biodynamic agriculture' based on 'restoring the quasi-mystical relationship between earth and the cosmos' was widely accepted in the Third Reich."

 A central aspect of biodynamics is that the farm as a whole is seen as an organism, and therefore should be a largely self-sustaining system, producing its own manure and animal feed.
 Plant or animal disease is seen as a symptom of problems in the whole organism.
 Steiner also suggested timing such agricultural activities as sowing, weeding, and harvesting to utilize the influences on plant growth of the moon and planets; and the application of natural materials prepared in specific ways to the soil, compost, and crops, with the intention of engaging non-physical beings and elemental forces.
 He encouraged his listeners to verify such suggestions empirically, as he had not yet done.

 In a 2002 newspaper editorial, Peter Treue, agricultural researcher at the University of Kiel, characterized biodynamics as pseudoscience and argued that similar or equal results can be obtained using standard organic farming principles.
 He wrote that some biodynamic preparations more resemble alchemy or magic akin to geomancy.

 Anthroposophical medicine

 From the late 1910s, Steiner was working with doctors to create a new approach to medicine.
 In 1921, pharmacists and physicians gathered under Steiner's guidance to create a pharmaceutical company called Weleda which now distributes naturopathic medical and beauty products worldwide.
 At around the same time, Dr. Ita Wegman founded a first anthroposophic medical clinic (now the Ita Wegman Clinic) in Arlesheim.
 Anthroposophic medicine is practiced in some 80 countries.
 It is a form of alternative medicine based on pseudoscientific and occult notions.
 Joseph A. Schwarcz regards Steiner as a quack.

-Steiner seems to have been right about diets, although his assumptions were erroneous.
+Steiner's ideas on diets could have led to better health outcomes than common nutrition at the time, although the theoretical backing, which relied on intuition, is now recognized as incorrect.